Olympic-Peninsual_optimizedjpg

 Hood River: This fun valley town is home to bicycle shops, breweries, wineries, orchards (be sure to check out the Fruit Loop) and lots of water sports!
 With a beautiful view of the Gorge and the Cascades, it is known as the windsurfing capital of the world.

 Multnomah Falls: Just a 30-minute drive from Portland, this more-than-600-foot roaring drop is simply stunning.
 The Benson Bridge, positioned 75 feet up, gets you up close and personal with the falls.
 If you’re more daring, you can take the steep hike to the very top.
 It’s spectacular.
 There's also a quaint lodge that has a fantastic brunch and a coffee kiosk to warm you up after all that mist.
-If it's a summer day, enjoy an ice cream
+If it's a summer day, enjoy an ice cream.

 Vancouver: Positioned on the Washington side of the Columbia River, this charming city has views that will wow.
 It’s just 15 minutes north of downtown Portland and has a swanky waterfront district with cool bars and eateries, a 7-acre park and a walking trail that follows the curves of the river.